jakekimdata/Portfolio_Dashboard/README.md

 # Portfolio Management Dashboard using Excel

-Main functions used in this project: Vlookup, Index, SumIf, Pivot Table
+Main functions used in this project: Vlookup, Index Match, SumIf, Pivot Table